morenohugo/task4/README.md

 ggsave("boxplot_DP_TYPE_log10.png", plot = boxplot)
 ```
 ![Image of the boxplot](https://github.com/morenohugo/task4/blob/main/boxplot_DP_TYPE_log10.png)
 The boxplot shows the distribution of log-transformed DP values for INDELs and SNPs.
-The SNPs have a lower read depth (DP) median.
+The SNPs have a lower read depth (DP) median than the INDELs.

 **<ins>Violin plot</ins>**
 ```R